ImageMagick/Usage-Markdown/distorts/index.md

 When this happens a simple [Pixel Lookup](#lookup) will fail, as it only looks up the color at a single 'point' in the source image (using the surrounding pixel neighbourhood), and does not merge and combine all the colors of the input image that may have to be compressed into that single pixel.

 The result of this is that a destination pixel could end up with an essentially random color from the source image, rather than an average of all the colors involved.
-This is not in itself bad, but when all the pixels in a area doe this you get images with seemingly random, isolated pixels, Moire effects, and aliased 'stair-casing' effects.
+This is not in itself bad, but when all the pixels in an area do this you get images with seemingly random, isolated pixels, Moire effects, and aliased 'stair-casing' effects.
 Thin lines also start to look more like dotted and dashed lines (see examples for the [Sample Operator](../resize/#sample)), or could disappear entirely.
 All these effects are known collectively as [Aliasing Artefacts](../filter/#aliasing).